Cats spray urine to mark territory and find mates. So, why a cat would shake its tail, but not release urine, can be a bit perplexing.

 Your Cat Sees Other Cats Spraying

-So, for example, kittens will learn to groom themselves and each other from watching their mothers do so.
-They will learn how to play fight, and if possible, how to hunt.
-They will learn what’s normal and what isn’t, much like how children learn from their parents.
+For example, kittens will learn to groom themselves and each other from watching their mothers do so.
+They will learn how to play fight and, if possible, how to hunt.

 As for why the kitten will learn to fake spray rather than properly spray, that isn’t clear.
-Perhaps its mother doesn’t fully spray either.
+Likely, its mother doesn’t fully spray either.

 House Cats May Not Need to Spray

-Spraying is a behavior that cats need when living in the wild.
-If a cat can’t mark its own territory, it will have nowhere it can safely sleep or hunt.
-It will also find it difficult to find a mate.
+Spraying is a behavior that cats need to do when living in the wild.
+If a cat can’t mark its own territory, it will have nowhere to sleep or hunt that’s safe.
+It will also make it difficult to find a mate.

-This means that cats which phantom spray in the wild may struggle to pass on their genes, or even survive.
+This means that cats that phantom spray in the wild may struggle to pass on their genes, or even survive.
 That’s why all species of cats learn to spray.
-According to Nature, lions do it too.
+According to Nature, lions do the same thing.

-But for house cats, spraying isn’t a pressing need.
-House cats don’t need to hunt for food, because they’re given it by their owners.
+For house cats, spraying isn’t a pressing need.
+House cats don’t need to hunt for food because their owners give it to them.
 If a cat lives alone, it doesn’t need to mark territory because there are no threats.
 Spayed/neutered cats don’t need to find mates, and stud cats are matched with mates by people, not through spraying.

 Stress Makes Cats Spray